LanceDeBard/AnsibleDockerTemplate/README.md

-This scripts sets up docker and then afterwards setup a containers listed in the defaults/main.yml file.
+ This is a role to streamline the configuration and implementation of docker containers

     Configuration
     Files:
     vars/ contains a file with the docker container's information